ykawai6581/obslog_generator/README.md

   --obsdate        	  : date of observation in yymmdd format

-  --obj			  : if given, only the log for that object will be returned
+  --obj			  : name of object to retrieve obslog

   --jd 			  : if provided, will return time stamps in jd instead of ut

   --bypass 		  : if provided, data download from wiki is bypassed. may be useful for
 			    quickly checking obslog during observation

-  --edit		  : if provide, the script will enter edit mode, where you can edit
+  --edit		  : if provided, the script will enter edit mode, where you can edit
 			    observation logs on wiki

 ### notes: